DodgyMurx/startup-cambridge.github.io/index.md

 * [Innovation Forum](http://cambridge.inno-forum.org/)
   * The Innovation Forum is a student-led initiative that seeks to build bridges between academia, industry and policy makers.

-## Domain experts, mentors and experts who are open to discuss problems with you
+## Local domain experts who are open to discuss problems with you

 ### Machine Learning